 You may wonder how these countries generate enough revenue to survive without levying tax on their citizens?

-Many low/no tax countries generate governmental revenue via other sources.
+Many low/no-tax countries generate governmental revenue via other sources.
 This can differ depending on the country.
 For example, many of the Gulf countries don’t charge income tax because they generate huge amounts of revenue from their public oil industries.
-Then there are beautiful island nations like Bahamas and Belize where tourism and offshore financial services account for much of their tax revenue and GDP.
+Then there are beautiful island nations like the Bahamas and Belize where tourism and offshore financial services account for much of their tax revenue and GDP.

-A large portion of revenue coming from no tax and low tax countries come from offshore financial sectors.
+A large portion of revenue comes from no-tax and low-tax countries come from offshore financial sectors.
 Meaning they offer attractive tax breaks for businesses and individuals if they incorporate and set up their business.
-Places like St. Kitts & Nevis as well as Vanuatu and Cayman Islands are a few of such places.
+Places like St. Kitts & Nevis as well as Vanuatu and Cayman Islands are a few such places.
 These countries are able to attract huge amounts of foreign investment because they have tax-friendly legislation without needing to charge direct income taxes.